JasminDreasond/Tiny-RconCord/Tiny-RconCord/README.md

 enable-query=true
 ```

+### avatar_url
+The URL template to send helm avatar from the minecraft account of the users

+### chat_regex
+Regex to catch all minecraft messages

+### logs
+Gamerules to set when the rcon server start

 ## npmPlugins
 Your plugin is a npm module?
 Insert the module name inside the array.
 The array will be used to make a `require('name');`.